inet-framework/inet-showcases/visualizer/packetdrop/doc/index.rst

    There is a list of reasons, identified by a number

 The following sections demonstrate some reasons for dropped packets, with example simulations.
-In the simulations, the ``PacketDropVisualizer`` is configured to indicate the packet name and the drop reason.
+In the simulations, the :ned:`PacketDropVisualizer` is configured to indicate the packet name and the drop reason.

 Queue overflow
 --------------